ThePillenwerfer/dosbox-x-32-bit/README.md

 # Configuration

-Settings are stored in the files ~/.dosbox/dosbox-x.conf.
+Settings are stored in the file `~/.dosbox/dosbox-x.conf`.
 This repository contains the reference version which gives details of ALL the possible settings, though you’re unlikely to need most of them.
 For instance the configuration file I actually use only consists of:—

 ```
 [sdl]